hipspay/hips-android-sdk-mpos/README.md

                 activity = this,
                 priceDetails = PriceDetails(
                         amount = 1000, // Pass zero (0) to show Hips Ui Keyboard.
 Amount in lowest denomination 10.00 = 1000
-                        vat = 800, // Part of amount that is vat.
+                        vat = 800, // Part of amount that is VAT/Tax (Value added Tax).
 Amount in lowest denomination 8.00 = 800
                         description = "This is a test payment", currencyType = CurrencyType.USDollar
                 ),